 - Type: Sit On Top

-- Features: 7 fishing rod holders, includes paddles
+- Features: 7 fishing rod holders, pedal & trolling motor compatible

-The BKC (Brooklyn Kayak Company) weighs in at just 68 pounds but sporting a beefy 450-pound load limit, this two person fishing kayak can handle a lot!
+The Wilderness Systems Radar weighs in at 95 pounds but sporting a beefy 400-pound load limit, this fishing kayak can handle a lot!

 There are also 4 flush mounted rod holders for tons of storage.
-Overall, I think the adjustable seats may be the weak point of this kayak.
-That’s just because so much of the rest of the boat is well built.
+Overall, I think the adjustable seat may be the best point of this kayak.
+It adjusts to a variety of positions so you can fish with ease.

 The paddle rests are a nice feature keeping your paddles secure while your fishing and 4 carry handles make it easy to transport to and from the water.

-The BKC has a wide 34 in beam for stability, especially nice if you like to stand up while fishing.
+The Wilderness Systems has a wide 34 in beam for stability, especially nice if you like to stand up while fishing.
 With plenty of storage space, its ideal if you want to make your fishing trip more than one day.

-Overall the BKC is my top pick for the best tandem fishing kayak.
+Overall the Wilderness Systems A.T.A.K is my top pick for the best fishing kayak.

 - Type: Sit On Top